-Pain compliance techniques may be effective in controlling a physically or actively resisting individual.
-Officers may only apply those pain compliance techniques for which they have successfully completed department-approved training.
-Officers utilizing any pain compliance technique should consider:
+Pain compliance techniques may be effective in controlling a physically or actively resisting individual.Officers utilizing any pain compliance technique should consider:

 - (a) The degree to which the application of the technique may be controlled given the level of resistance. - (b) Whether the individual can comply with the direction or orders of the officer. - (c) Whether the individual has been given sufficient opportunity to comply.